-This three-part, advanced training builds on previous ARSET agricultural trainings.
+This three-part, advanced training built on previous ARSET agricultural trainings.

-Here we present more advanced radar remote sensing techniques using polarimetry and a canopy structure dynamic model to monitor crop growth.
-The training will also cover how to apply machine learning methods to classify crop type using a time series of Sentinel-1 & Sentinel-2 imagery.
+Here we presented more advanced radar remote sensing techniques using polarimetry and a canopy structure dynamic model to monitor crop growth.
+The training covered how to apply machine learning methods to classify crop type using a time series of Sentinel-1 & Sentinel-2 imagery.

-This series will include practical exercises using the Sentinel Application Platform (SNAP) and Python code written in Python Jupyter Notebooks, a web-based interactive development environment for scientific computing and machine learning.
+This series included practical exercises using the Sentinel Application Platform (SNAP) and Python code written in Python Jupyter Notebooks, a web-based interactive development environment for scientific computing and machine learning.

 This webinar series is a collaboration between NASA ARSET, Agriculture and Agri-Food Canada (AAFC), European Space Agency (ESA), University of Stirling, University of Ljubljana, and the CEOS Working Group on Capacity Building & Data Democracy (WGCapD).

-By the end of this training attendees will be able to:
+By the end of this training attendees are able to:

 - Monitor crop growth with polarimetric time series SAR data from Sentinel-1